 A Beach For Everyone In Ulcinj

 At the foot of Durmitor Mountain lies Black Lake (Crno Jezero).
 This is the largest glacial lake in the UNESCO-listed Durmitor National Park.
-The lake is split into two, Big Lake and Small Lake, and lies on the fringes of a primeval cone forest.
+The lake is split into two, Big Lake and Small Lake, and lies on the fringes of an ancient cone forest.
 The lake is an absolute must-see site when exploring the Durmitor National Park.

 Tara River Canyon, Europe’s Deepest Canyon

-The Tara River Canyon is the deepest on the European continent and is seriously impressive too.
+The Tara River Canyon is the deepest on the European continent and is seriously impressive, too.
 The waters are clear and shimmer in various shades of blue, perfect for a spot of white water rafting if you are an adrenaline junkie.
-You’ll get a great view of the Canyon from Djurdjevica Bridge which happens to be 172m above the Tara River and is a major tourist attraction.
-The area around it is also ideal for other outdoorsy fun, such as hiking and mountain biking.
+You’ll get a great view of the Canyon from Djurdjevica Bridge, which happens to be 172m above the Tara River and is a major tourist attraction.
+The area around it is also ideal for other outdoor fun, such as hiking and mountain biking.

 Best Accommodation & Spas In Montenegro

 By reading this list, you will notice that Montenegro is a natural and laid-back country, so it makes sense that there will be some fantastic spa resorts dotted around it.
 Becici in Budva has a Splendid Spa, one of the best in the country, and here you can enjoy upmarket treatments to give you proper R&R.

 Key Festivals & Events In Montenegro

 The middle of July is party time in Budva, with an annual music and dance festival.
 The resort comes alive with various musical performances and parties on the beach – a perfect time to combine this festival with a beach break.